mongodb/docs/source/includes/fact-agg-memory-limit.rst

 option to enable aggregation pipeline stages to write data to temporary files.

-The :manual:`search </text-search>` aggregation stage is not restricted to 100 megabytes of RAM because it runs in a separate process.
+The :pipeline:`$search` aggregation stage is not restricted to 100 megabytes of RAM because it runs in a separate process.

 Examples of stages that can spill to disk when :ref:`allowDiskUse
 <aggregate-cmd-allowDiskUse>` is ``true`` are: